The Norbert Wiener Center for Harmonic Analysis

 and Applications was founded in the fall of 2004.

-What is the Norbert Wiener Center and what do they do?
+What is the Norbert Wiener Center and what does it do?

 Overview of the Norbert Wiener Center by Director John J. Benedetto. (slides)